 is the Alice Freeman Palmer Professor of History and Literature at the University of Michigan.
 She is the co-editor of the book series Critical Perspectives on Empire, published by Cambridge University Press.
 Her research interests include South Asia, Colonialism and Imperialism, and Women's Studies.

-Nhung Tuyet Tran is Associate Professor of History.
+Nhung Tuyet Tran is Associate Professor of History at the University of Toronto.
 Trained in Chinese legal history at the University of Pennsylvania and Southeast Asian social history at UCLA, Tran’s intellectual interests lie at the intersection of gender, law, and religion in early modern Vietnam.
 Her first book, Vietnam: Borderless Histories (Wisconsin 2006, co-edited with Tony Reid) problematizes contemporary narratives of Vietnamese history-writing.
-Tran’s second book, Familial Properties: Gender, State & Society in Early Modern Vietnam, 1460-1783 (Hawai’i, forthcoming 2013), which was based on her doctoral dissertation completed at UCLA, links the effects of the civil wars of the Mac-Trinh Nguyen period to women’s livelihoods in Vietnam, arguing that women’s individual strategies in times of economic need enabled them to wrestle local influence and prestige, in spite of state efforts to circumvent their influence.
+Tran’s second book, Familial Properties: Gender, State & Society in Early Modern Vietnam, 1460–1783 (Hawai’i, 2013), which was based on her doctoral dissertation completed at UCLA, links the effects of the civil wars of the Mac-Trinh Nguyen period to women’s livelihoods in Vietnam, arguing that women’s individual strategies in times of economic need enabled them to wrestle local influence and prestige, in spite of state efforts to circumvent their influence.
 In addition to her research on early modern Vietnamese history, Tran is committed to public history and the relationship between the production of history and development policy.
-To these ends, she has collaborated with the Vietnam Museum of Ethnology on an exhibit that explores Roman Catholic culture in contemporary Vietnam (2008-09) and is currently working with the Vietnam Women’s Museum on planned historical exhibits.
-She has led a team of researchers for the United Nations Development Fund (UNDP) in a study that measures women’s access to land rights across ten provinces in Vietnam (2011-12).
+To these ends, she has collaborated with the Vietnam Museum of Ethnology on an exhibit that explores Roman Catholic culture in contemporary Vietnam (2008–09) and is currently working with the Vietnam Women’s Museum on planned historical exhibits.
+She has led a team of researchers for the United Nations Development Fund (UNDP) in a study that measures women’s access to land rights across ten provinces in Vietnam (2011–12).

 is Professor of History and Frances and Charles Field Professor in Stanford University's Department of History.
 She teaches Japanese history, world history, and the history of cartography.
 Her research ranges from mapping the economic transformation of southern Nagano Prefecture during the height of the silk industry to exploring the roles of cartography, chorography, and regionalism in the making of modern Japan.